astronomer/docs/learn/airflow-database.md

 To get the most out of this guide, you should have an understanding of:

 - Basic Airflow concepts.
-See [Introduction to Apache Airflow](intro-to-airflow.md).
+See [Introduction to Apache Airflow®](intro-to-airflow.md).
 - Airflow core components.
-See [Airflow's components](airflow-components.md).
+See [Apache Airflow®'s components](airflow-components.md).

 ## Database specifications